 Text messages or emails, as well as social media messages, are easily kept in check, of course.
 Save these in a file that can be referenced if and when they’re needed.
 Meanwhile, in-person communication can also be recorded in the same way you track phone calls.

 Be sure to write down any events, too.
 If you’re being harassed, if the other party does not stick to the agreement in place, etc., this should all be put on record.
 Being able to reference this evidence can create a solid look at how the family case has unfolded.

-Why Should I Document Communication for My Family Court Case?
+Why Should I Document Communication for Court Case?